jhchabran/dotfiles/fonts/README.md

 ### Fonts

-The script only selects nerd fonts, because that's what I use.
-As such at least two must be installed for the script to work.
-See my [Brewfile](./Brewfile) for a list of those fonts.
+The script only selects fonts that kitty supports.
+See my [Brewfile](./Brewfile) for a list of fonts.
 These can be installed by running `brew bundle install` in this directory.

 ### Setup